-Stress Reverse® Forming1
+Stress Reverse® Forming\1

 We collaborated with JFE Steel to commercialize a 1470 MPa ultra-high tensile strength material using the Stress Reverse® Forming by cold stamping method which contributes to the reduction of CO2 emissions during manufacturing.
-In a large-scale project that began in 2016, a roof reinforcement which overcame many difficult problems such as spring back2 during molding, was adopted for the new LEXUS NX.
+In a large-scale project that began in 2016, a roof reinforcement which overcame many difficult problems such as spring back\2 during molding, was adopted for the new LEXUS NX.

-- 1 Stress Reverse Forming is a registered trademark of JFE Steel Corporation.
-2 Spring back: A phenomenon in which the material returns to its original shape when it is removed from the die during press forming due to the property of high tensile strength steel being difficult to stretch or easily distorted, making it difficult to attain is extremely large, so the biggest challenge for the pres forming of this product was how to control the spring back.
-After verification through CAE analysis and test trials, we successfully reduced spring back by combini ct accuracy due to the materia
+- \11 Stress Reverse® Forming is a registered trademark of UFE Steel Corporation. \2 Spring back: A phenomenon in which the material returns to its original shape when it is removed from the die during press forming due to the property of high tensile strength steel being difficult to stretch or easily distorted, making it difficult to attain the desired shape